Audi's new A6 saloon injects a bit of 90s into its look

-► New Audi A6 Avant estate revealed
+► Full details on new Audi A6 saloon and Avant estate

-► Combustion version partners A6 e-Tron EV
+► Combustion partners to A6 e-Tron EV

-► On sale in April, priced from £52,510
+► On sale in April, priced from £52,510 for Avant

 The design profile of this new A6 isn’t that much of a surprise, following other recent models revealed by Ingolstadt like the Q6 e-Tron SUV and A5.
 Interestingly, there’s a little more distinction from the A6 e-Tron than we predicted, with a subtly different front-end design and an entirely different rear light arrangement, for example.

 In fact, it’s the lighting that shows off the most differences.
 As well as unique signatures over its e-Tron counterpart, the A6 Avant comes with some quite overtly industrial-looking headlight lenses with exposed metal fins and mesh in them.
 Naturally, like those other recent Audi reveals, you can customise the light signatures front and rear – including one that’s perpetually animated.
+There’s also a machined look to the headlights, with exposed pieces of metal in the headlights that are designed to give a structural look to them.

 While the exterior design may be something we somewhat expected, it’s the smoothness of the look that enables Audi to claim this as its most aerodynamic car with an engine.
-That said, brown on black is an interesting colour combo – but one we wouldn’t say was best at showing off a new design.

 What’s it like inside?